Skip to main content

 Browser Setup

-In the browser, you can install UpscalerJS via a script tag or by installing via NPM and using a build tool like webpack, parcel, or rollup.
+In the browser, we can install UpscalerJS via a script tag or by installing via NPM and using a build tool like webpack, parcel, or rollup.

 tip